 - Value Chain: How?
 How is the value proposition created?

-- Revenue model/Profit Mechanism: Why goes it generate profit?
+- Revenue model/Profit Mechanism: Why does it generate profit?

 Remember that true business model innovation requires modifying at least 2 of the 4 dimensions of your business model.